 To cancel the check, you will need to tell your bank that if the lost check is lost, they are not to honor it.
 Provide the information you gathered in the last step to your bank, and they will have all the information they need to cancel the specific check you are looking to void.

-With some banks, you can put in stop payment orders online.
+With some banks and other financial institutions, you can put in stop payment orders online.
 However, if your bank does not offer this, you need to take action quickly and call your bank as soon as possible to begin this stop payment order process.

 Some banks charge their customers up to about $35 for stop payment orders.
 While many banks don’t charge for this, you need to be prepared to pay the cost of the stop payment order if you want to be able to cancel the check.